microsoft/FourQlib/FourQ_ARM_side_channel/README.md

 Zhe Liu, Patrick Longa, Geovandro Pereira, Oscar Reparaz, and Hwajeong Seo.
 Preprint to be available soon.

+**SECURITY NOTES:**
-**SECURITY NOTE:** no software implementation is able to guarantee 100% side-channel security.
+* No software implementation is able to guarantee 100% side-channel security.
 In some cases, certain powerful attacks such as template attacks can be carried out using a single target trace, making any randomization or masking technique useless.
 Moreover, the issue gets more complicated for embedded devices that lack access to a good source of randomness.
 Since many SCA attacks closely depend on the underlying hardware, it is recommended to include additional countermeasures at the software and hardware levels depending on the targeted platform.
 Also, note that hardware countermeasures are usually required to properly deal with most sophisticated invasive attacks.
-Finally, note that the hash function implementation used by SchnorrQ is not protected against side-channel attacks.
+* The hash function implementation in the `sha512` folder, which is used by SchnorrQ, is NOT protected against side-channel attacks such as DPA.

 ## Contents